One-Way ANOVA with JMP

 • Alternative Hypothesis(Ha): One of the μ is different from the others

-Based on the sample data, the means of the three populations might look different because of two variation sources.
+Based on the sample data, the means of the three populations might differ due to two sources of variation.

-1. Variation between groups there are non-random factors leading to the variation between groups.
+1. Variation between groups: non-random factors are leading to the variation.

-2. Variation within groups there are random errors resulting in the variation within each individual group.
+2. Variation within groups results from random errors present within each group.

-What we care about the most is the variation between groups since we are interested in whether the groups are statistically different from each other.
-Variation between groups is the signal we want to detect and variation within groups is the noise which corrupts the signal.
+What we care about most is the variation between groups, since we are interested in whether the groups differ statistically.
+Variation between groups is the signal we want to detect, and variation within groups is the noise that corrupts the signal.

-ANOVA is a modeling procedure, which means we are using a model to try to predict results.
-To make sure the conclusions made in ANOVA are reliable, we need to perform residuals analysis.
+ANOVA is a modeling procedure, which means we use a model to predict results.
+To ensure the conclusions from ANOVA are reliable, we need to perform residual analysis.

 Good residuals: